aoberoi/SwiftUI-Set/README.md

        were drawn (seems odd).

 2. Fix animation issues.
     a.
+The animation for choosing a card doesn't seem to be working.
+No matter how I adjust the duration, it is not effected.
+    a.
 Sequencing animations: When dealing a new game, cards animate back to the deck and then cards animate from the deck to the playArea.
 When a match is selected and the deck is used to deal 3 more cards, the selected cards animate to the matchedCards and then the cards animate from the deck to the playArea.
+Side note: the calculation for groupOfCards probably needs a small constant added to it.
     a.
 There seems to be issues in AspectVGrid, especially when the number of columns change (such as when there's a new game or when orientation changes).
 This may be tied up with view identity.